The Nashville Sewer Crisis: How 867 New Residents Monthly Are Straining 50-Year-Old Infrastructure

 For context, if Davidson County continues adding residents at this pace, the system will need to serve an additional 104,000+ people over the next decade — equivalent to adding a city the size of Franklin, Tennessee to the existing infrastructure.

-Nashville benefited from several migration trends during this period.
+The Nashville region benefited from several migration trends during this period.
 The absence of state income tax in Tennessee made the region attractive to professionals seeking to maximize take-home pay.
 The city’s growing reputation as a technology hub — often called “Silicon Hills” — drew tech workers.
 Additionally, Nashville’s relatively affordable housing compared to coastal cities appealed to first-time homebuyers and young families.

 U.S. Census Bureau population estimates show the Nashville metropolitan area has grown by 136,000 residents from 2020 to 2024.
 This represents a 6.4% population increase in just four years, significantly outpacing the national growth rate of 3% during the same period.